Skip to main content

 • Educate your community on why it should start recycling cartons

-• Mail your cartons to a facility that does accept them
+• Mail your cartons to a facility that accepts them

 • Sign this petition to bring carton recycling to you